CielAl/torch-staintools/README.md

 # we use the 'ista' (ISTA algorithm) to get the sparse solution of the factorization: STAIN_MATRIX * Concentration = OD
 # alternatively, 'cd' (coordinate descent) and 'ls' (least square from torch.linalg) is available.
 # Note that 'ls' does not can be much faster on batches of smaller input, but may fail on GPU for individual large input
-# in terms of width and height, regardless of the batch size
+# in terms of width and height, regardless of the batch size due to the issue reported here: https://github.com/pytorch/pytorch/issues/79191
 normalizer_vahadane = NormalizerBuilder.build('vahadane', concentration_method='ista')
 # move the normalizer to the device (CPU or GPU)
 normalizer_vahadane = normalizer_vahadane.to(device)